srazash/go-playground/README.md

                       ▀▀▀▀                    ▀▀
 ```

-## A code dumping ground for playing with Goland code and concepts!
+## A code dumping ground for playing with Golang code and concepts!

 You're safe to leave - there's nothing interesting in here.